-- 10.68 We believe there is also opportunity to increase use of small scale on-site renewable or low carbon energy production incorporated into new developments and retrofitting onto existing infrastructure.
-This could include - - Solar photovoltaic panels; - Vertical axis and column mounted wind turbines; - Biomass fired on-site combined heat and power boilers (CHP) or combined heat, power and cooling (CCHP) units; - Air source heat pumps. - 10.69 The technical and financial viability of these schemes will be a key consideration as to whether they can be delivered, as well as potential safeguarding issues to ensure the safe operation of the airfield isn't compromised. - 10.70 Building Regulation requirements dictate demanding efficiency and carbon reduction standards for the development of new buildings and extensions to existing ones.
+- south of the airport site around the allocated employment sites may also be suitable, as could the employment sites themselves either as an ancillary function to the main economic use, or as a stand-alone scheme on part or all of the sites should the anticipated employment use not come forward. - 10.66 It is recognised that much of the land which has the potential to accommodate renewable energy development is within the Green Belt.
+However the Airport considers that very special circumstance could be demonstrated given the significant wider environmental benefits which could be realised from decarbonising the Airport's energy supply, and the potential to sympathetically deliver such developments within the surrounding landscape. - 10.67 We believe there is also opportunity to increase use of small scale on-site renewable or low carbon energy production incorporated into new developments and retrofitting onto existing infrastructure.
+This could include - - Solar photovoltaic panels; - Vertical axis and column mounted wind turbines; - Biomass fired on-site combined heat and power boilers (CHP) or combined heat, power and cooling (CCHP) units: - Air source heat pumps. - 10.68 The technical and financial viability of these schemes will be a key consideration as to whether they can be delivered, as well as potential safeguarding issues to ensure the safe operation of the airfield isn't compromised. - 10.69 Building Regulation requirements dictate demanding efficiency and carbon reduction standards for the development of new buildings and extensions to existing ones.
 Alongside meeting these standards we will also reasonably consider 'passive design measures' to ensure that the orientation of new buildings, the arrangement of internal space, and their design maximises the use of natural light and ventilation to reduce the need for artificial alternatives.
-We will also explore the possibility of meeting industry recognised standards, such as BREEAM, for suitable developments, principally the employment sites south of the runway. - 10.71 The Airport's fleet of vehicles are already being benchmarked for vehicle fuel efficiency and carbon output in selecting new vehicles.
+We will also explore the possibility of meeting industry recognised standards, such as BREEAM, for suitable developments.

+10.70 The Airport's fleet of vehicles are already being benchmarked for vehicle fuel efficiency and carbon output in selecting new vehicles.
 The carbon and energy reduction strategy will explore options such as the use of electric and automated vehicles, and the moving away from fuel powered auxiliary power units on the airfield, to fixed electrical ground power.
 In addition, as set out in the surface access strategy we will also look to expand electric vehicle charging facilities in line with demand.